 We will not discriminate against you for exercising any of the above rights.

-You consent to Jumio using your personal information to enable your use of the Services which are partly based on machine learning algorithms; this includes your consent to:
+You consent to Jumio obtaining and using your personal information to enable your use of the Services which are partly based on machine learning algorithms; this includes your consent to:

 You have the right to withdraw your consent at any time.
 The withdrawal of your consent does not affect the lawfulness of processing based on your consent before its withdrawal.
 If Jumio has collected your personal information on the basis of your consent and you then withdraw your consent, Jumio may retain your personal information independent of your consent to the extent necessary to establish, exercise or defend legal claims, to comply with legal obligations, or to identify potentially fraudulent transactions.